lynn0702/Torchlite/torchlite.md

 ***Protective Aura:*** When an ally within your reach rolls to avoid **Damaged** or a complication, you or they can spend a Ⓟ to add your **Charisma** die to their pool.

-***Zealous Smite:*** Reveal why a person, group, or supernatural entity is an enemy of your faith, then earn a Ⓟ and gain the complication Fervor d6.
-When you roll to inflict stress on enemies of the faith, you may add your Fervor complication to your own pool.
-After the roll is resolved, your Fervor steps up.
+***Zealous Smite:*** Reveal why a person, group, or supernatural entity is an enemy of your faith, then earn a Ⓟ and gain the complication **Fervor** d6.
+When you roll to inflict stress on enemies of the faith, you may add your **Fervor** complication to your own pool.
+After the roll is resolved, your **Fervor** steps up.

 #### Ranger

 Walking the edge of the wildest frontiers, rangers are warriors, hunters, and trackers who master a fierce array of weapons alongside the primal magic of nature.
 Common career paths your ranger might pursue include:

-▶ A warden, an implacable defender of nature itself, devoted to the Old Ways and guided by primal spirits who grant the endurance of an ancient oak.
+▶ A *warden*, an implacable defender of nature itself, devoted to the Old Ways and guided by primal spirits who grant the endurance of an ancient oak.
-▶ A strider of the wilds, traveling in secret all across a large territory, seeking signs of ancient evils reemerging and fighting to keep them in check.
+▶ A *strider of the wilds*, traveling in secret all across a large territory, seeking signs of ancient evils reemerging and fighting to keep them in check.
-▶ A monster hunter, dedicated to protecting civilization’s frontiers against a particular kind of foe, whose ways they know in and out.
+▶ A *monster hunter*, dedicated to protecting civilization’s frontiers against a particular kind of foe, whose ways they know in and out.
-▶ A beastmaster with empathic connections to beasts of all kinds, assisted by one particularly devoted animal companion.
+▶ A *beastmaster* with empathic connections to beasts of all kinds, assisted by one particularly devoted animal companion.
-▶ A vigilante, patrolling urban areas as part of their territory and taking down the “civilized” predators who commit crimes against innocent folk.
+▶ A *vigilante*, patrolling urban areas as part of their territory and taking down the “civilized” predators who commit crimes against innocent folk.

 ##### Ranger Quick Roles